-The "A", "B", "C", and/or "D" keys on your keypad may have been programmed for single-button arming.
-Note that while it is not necessary to use a security code for arming (by using the Quick Arm method described previously), a security code must always be used to disarm the system.
+The "A", "B", "C", and/or "D" keys on your touchpad may have been programmed for single-button arming.
+Note that while it will not be necessary to use a security code for arming, a security code must always be used to disarm the system.